EtherealReactor/thoughtlog_plugin/thoughtlog_chrome/README.md

-# import_chrome_bookmarks_to_pocket
+# import_chrome_bookmarks_to_thoughtlog
-Simple chrome extension to import all your chrome bookmarks to Pocket.com account
+Simple chrome extension to import all your chrome bookmarks to thoughtlog acount